Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

  8-firstdelete a script that Delete the file betty 9-firstdirdeletion a script that deletes the directory my_first_directory that is in the /tmp directory 10-back a script that Writes a script that changes the working directory to the previous one.
+ 11-lists a script that lists all files (even ones with names beginning with a period character, which are normally hidden)